lbliii/lapis/exampleSite/content/methods.md

 {{ end }}
 ```

 Site and page methods provide the foundation for powerful, data-driven templates in Lapis.
-They offer the same flexibility as Hugo while providing better performance and more intuitive syntax options.
+They offer flexibility while providing better performance and more intuitive syntax options.